VireliaDev/VoidLoopRainbowMode/README.md

 - No gameplay changes.
 - Safe to remove at any time.

-To uninstall, simply delete:
+To uninstall, delete:

-BepInEx/plugins/RainbowMode.dll
+BepInEx/
+winhttp.dll
+doorstop_config.ini

+(or simply verify game files through Steam).

 ---